Federative Initiative Fund

 The Federation Executive Committee selects grant recipients after reviewing beef council applications.
 Projects have included influencer farm tours, school education projects, retail partnerships, large consumer events and more.
 Eligibility criteria include a project’s demand-building potential and its ability to extend a national checkoff program with an effort that also aligns with the Industry Long Range Plan.

-To learn more about these projects visit the media center.
+To learn more about these projects

 Federation information on this page funded by the Beef Checkoff.